Togohogo1-Archive/joshgone-music/README.md

 Type ;help command for more info on a command.
 You can also type ;help category for more info on a category.
 ```

+## Issues to be addressed
+- Having the bot in multiple servers (instance variables not guild specific
+)
+- Spamming `;ff` or `;s` causes the bot to freeze if advancer isn't forced